NelsonClark/Hubitat/Apps/Advanced_vThermostat/README.md

 Advanced vThermostat is a Hubitat Device Type Handler that will help create a proper virtual thermostat device.

 It is based on vThermostat by Josh208 (https://github.com/josh208/hubitat/tree/master/vThermostat) that seems to be MIA from the Hubitat community.
 Originally ported from the SmartThings-VirtualThermostat-WithDTH (https://github.com/eliotstocker/SmartThings-VirtualThermostat-WithDTH).

+For more info, go to: https://community.hubitat.com/t/release-advanced-vthermostat-virtual-thermostat-hvac-control/57633

 This device handler allows the creation of a new Device thats shows as a thermostat, using the temperature from selected temperature sensor(s), and on/off outlet(s) for heating and/or cooling.